-Even before the pandemic, companies’ confidence in their cyber defense was at an all time low, down from 36% in 2017 to 31% in 2019, according to the Marsh Microsoft 2019 Global Cyber Risk Survey.
+Even before the pandemic, companies’ confidence in their cyber defense was at an all-time low before the pandemic, down from 36% in 2017 to 31% in 2019, according to the Marsh Microsoft 2019 Global Cyber Risk Survey.

 On a positive note, the industry could potentially use the recent changes to ways of working to diversify its workforce.
 The pandemic has plunged the industry into the quickest and deepest possible experiment in flexible working — which has proved a success.
 Construction companies’ ability to adapt to these changes, and so quickly, could make the industry more accessible and attractive to a larger talent pool.

-More generally, companies that embrace the current challenges to develop and adopt new processes and capabilities to protect their workers, minimise future project disruptions, comply with government regulations and restriction, while managing clients and suppliers, will be best suited to weather the storm and may actually emerge stronger.
-With the current turbulence comes an opportunity for positive long lasting change.
+More generally, companies that embrace the current challenges to develop and adopt new processes and capabilities to protect their workers, minimize future project disruptions, comply with government regulations and restriction, while managing clients and suppliers, will be best suited to weather the storm and may actually emerge stronger.
+With the current turbulence comes an opportunity for positive long-lasting change.